 “Most people who visit the Adirondacks visit one particular area.
 For eight years I wondered if I might be able to duplicate for the Adirondacks what Dr. Peach did for Vermont.

 “Then, in December 2013 I spoke at an Adirondack Association of Towns and Villages (AATV) and proposed the idea of starting the 102 Club for the Adirondacks.
 The AATV liked the idea and encouraged me to contact the supervisors and mayors for their help.

 “I asked each town and village for someone to write a short description highlighting the town or village’s location, history and interesting places to visit.
 By June 2014, 108 representatives including, historians, supervisors, assessors, chambers of commerce, and residents replied with descriptions.”

-The result is this comprehensive guide to travelers in a quest to visit all 102 towns and villages.
+The result is the Adirondack 102 Club: A comprehensive guide to travelers in a quest to visit all 102 towns and villages in the Adirondacks.
 Club members also learn about the history and fascinating places in the Adirondacks.

-“By getting their book signed or stamped by a resident or business, they also get to know the friendly locals and be able to ask such questions as where is a good place to eat or an interesting local attraction?
+“By getting their Passport and Guide Book signed or stamped by a resident or business, they also get to know the friendly locals and be able to ask such questions as where is a good place to eat or an interesting local attraction?
 In this way they will get to know the real Adirondacks,” Martin Podskoch said in an e-mail to the New York History Blog.